 Carbon Footprint Measurements

 A carbon footprint (CF) is defined as the total greenhouse gases (GHG) emitted by an entity and is expressed in carbon dioxide equivalent (CO2 eq).
-An entity can refer to any source including an individual, organization, locality, product, or project.
+An entity can refer to any source, such as an individual, organisation, locality, product, or project.
 Emissions are generated from all kinds of activities from energy use and land clearing, to waste management and services purchased.
 GHG emissions are usually divided into three categories:

 - Scope 1 – Direct emissions: come directly from an activity or action such as burning fuels in a car, boiler, or stove.